equal-l2/yolov5-interactive-viewer/README.md

 # YOLOv5 Interactive Viewer

-Run inference on images interactively
+## Usecase
+Run detection on multiple images with a single model (which does single class detection) and view the result

+## Prerequisite
+- Python 3.10 (Torch requires exactly 3.10)
+- Poetry (required for dependency management)

+## Run
+First, install the dependencies with `poetry install`.
+Then, run any of the scripts below within poetry environment (i.e. `poetry run`, `poetry shell`)

+- `main.py`: the viewer
+- `video.py`: run detection on an video input (requires a config file exported from the viewer)

 ## Limitation
 - Only a single-class model is supported

-## Bonus
-`video.py` can bulk-infer on a video, using the config file exported from viewer (`main.py`).
+    - If the model outputs multiple categories on detection, the behavior is undefined